These eggy crumpets are as easy as they are yummy.

 Advice regarding egg safety during pregnancy does differ depending on where you live, so please check information local to you.
 In the UK eggs are produced to the Red Lion code which is a food safety standard that monitors production and quality.

-Other than the eggs, there isn’t anything in this recipe that would usually pose a risk to pregnant women as long as all the ingredients are in good condition, and the crumpets are cooked hygienically.
+Other than the eggs, there isn’t anything in this recipe that would usually pose a risk to pregnant people as long as all the ingredients are in good condition, and the crumpets are cooked hygienically.
 Make sure to use cheese that's made with pasteurised milk, and avoid substituting in a soft or mould ripened cheese.

 A Mummy Too does not give medical advice, if you have any concerns please speak to a qualified health professional.